-- An overall communication architecture, Price-Based Grid Coordination (Section 3), enables diverse communication paths, and multiple locations of translating prices to functional control, and offers significant opportunities for flexibility while maximizing interoperability. - There are numerous ways for devices to receive price signals and respond.
+- An overall communication architecture, Price-Based Grid Coordination (Section 3), enables diverse communication paths, and multiple locations of translating prices to functional control, and offers significant opportunities for flexibility while maximizing interoperability.
+This is a basic model that can be expanded as technology evolves. - There are numerous ways for devices to receive price signals and respond.
 These include intelligence and control algorithms in the cloud, in flexible loads themselves, and in central customer site control devices.
-All of these are now emerging. - The new concept of a 'local price' of electricity facilitates maximum use of prices as the central mechanism for managing power distribution. - Streaming prices to loads on a continuous basis to facilitate nimble use by sophisticated devices to benefit grid operators is highly practical. - A standard way to represent price information (a data model) underpins the communication. - There are several open and secure technology standards available today well-suited for price communication, but they can be improved and supplemented to make using them simpler and easier.
+All of these are now emerging. - The new concept of a 'local price' of electricity facilitates maximum use of prices as the central mechanism for managing power distribution. - Streaming prices to loads on a continuous basis to facilitate nimble use by sophisticated customers to benefit grid operators is highly practical. - A standard way to represent price information (a data model) underpins the communication. - There are several open and secure technology standards available today well-suited for price communication, but they can be improved and supplemented to make using them simpler and easier.